This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Antidepressants may be given relieve your child's depression.
 Your child may need to take this medicine for several weeks before he or she begins to feel better.
-Watch your child very closely when he or she begins to take antidepressants, or if his or her healthcare provider changes the amount or type of medicine he or she takes.
+Watch your child very closely when he or she begins to take antidepressants.
+Also watch your child if a healthcare provider changes the amount or type of medicine he or she takes.
 Antidepressants may increase the risk for suicide.

 - Give your child's medicine as directed.
 Contact your child's healthcare provider if you think the medicine is not working as expected.
 Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.

 How to help and support your child:

 - Watch your child carefully for any behavior changes.
-Talk to your child's healthcare provider if you have concerns or questions about your child's behavior.
+Talk to your child's healthcare provider if you have concerns or questions about his or her behavior.
 Children with depression have an increased risk for suicide.

 - Help your child create a sleep schedule.
 Have your child go to sleep and wake up at the same times every day.
 Stick to a sleep schedule so he or she gets enough sleep.
 Your child may sleep better if his or her room is quiet and dark.

 - Help your child get 1 hour of physical activity every day.
 Encourage your child to play sports or be active every day.
 Physical activity can reduce symptoms of depression.
 Try offering to take your child somewhere he or she enjoys.
 This may help him or her be more willing to be active.

-Follow up with your child's therapist or pediatrician as directed:
+Follow up with your child's therapist or doctor as directed: